akka/akka-grpc-quickstart-java.g8/docs/src/main/paradox/index.md

 ### Other types of calls

-In this first example we saw a gRPC service call for single request returning a `Future` reply.
+In this first example we saw a gRPC service call for single request returning a `CompletionStage` reply.
 The parameter and return type of the calls may also be streams in 3 different combinations:

 * **client streaming call** - `Source` (stream) of requests from the client that returns a